JackHopkins/PaperclipMaximiser/src/prompts/bottoms_up_prompts/finetuning_prompts/planning_agent_user_prompt_draft_with_initial_plan.md

                             "burner-inserter": 5,
                             "coal": 10}}
 Steps
-Step 1 - #STEP Print out the location of the nearest coal patch and calculate the distance from that to the chest at Position(x = 0, y = 1).
+Step 1 - #STEP Print out the location of the nearest coal patch and calculate the distance from that to the chest at Position(x = 0, y = 1) using the get_connection_amount function.
 Print out if we have enough transport belts to cover the distance #STEP
 Step 2 - #STEP Create a coal mine from a drill at center of coal patch to a chest placed 10 spaces away.
 Check the coal mine by looking if the chest has coal #STEP
 #OUTPUT An automatic coal mine has been created to the drill at Position(x = 11, y = 12) to the chest at Position(x = 5, y = 9) #OUTPUT